 This course also introduces Project Based Learning skills by guiding students through increasingly complex projects.

-Project 1 – create an HTML web page on a topic of choice
+- Create an HTML web pages on a topic of choice

 - Create a simple project plan for the work